JavaFXpert/quantum-toy-piano-ibmq/README.md

-The harmonic probabilities entered will apply to all of the notes played harmonically in the performance except for the final note on each staff, as those two notes will have the same pitch class as the first note in the melody staff.
+The harmonic probabilities entered will apply to all of the notes played harmonically in the performance except for the final note on each staff, as those two notes will have the same [pitch class](https://en.wikipedia.org/wiki/Pitch_class) as the first note in the melody staff.
 These notes provide a sense of resolution and finality to the performance, and are the only two notes in the performance that aren't determined by the quantum computer.

 ## Performing a quantum musical composition

-To have the quantum computer or simulator perform your quantum musical composition, navigate to the **Performance** tab shown in Fig 4.
+To finish composing and to have the quantum computer or simulator perform your quantum musical composition, navigate to the **Performance** tab shown in Fig 4.

 ![performance-tab](docimages/performance-tab.png)